DilwaLad24/DilwaLad24.github.io/_posts/2016-11-10-8th-Lesson-Review.md

 I have changed the layout because this was not a regular lesson and we did not use our fuse boxes.
 This week was all about improving our blogs.

 **Summary:** Today Mr Keen showed us how he graded our blogs.
-He showed us some examples which were good and bad and he explained what mark he would give them and why.
+He showed us some examples which were good and bad: he explained what mark he would give them and why.
 Mr Tansley also gave us advice and he showed us his website which was very helpful.

 **What I learned:** I now know what aspects of my blog need to be changed, for example my table layout needs to be adjusted.
 I also know how to improve my blog like adding shadows.
 In addition I need to write with more quality and increase the quantity but keep my writing at a high standard.